Cửa Lò: Tourism

-Hòn Ngư Island is located in the sea, more than 4 km from the shore.
+Song Ngư Island ("two fish") is located in the sea, more than 4 km from the shore.
 The island consists of two small islands.
 The higher island is 133 m above sea level at its highest, with the lower island being 88 m above sea level at its highest.
 It has an area of 2.5 km2, convenient for sightseeing.
 On the island there is the so-called Bai Pagoda, built in the 13th century with pagodas and temples; the temple has an upper pagoda and a lower pagoda, and each pagoda has 3 roofs with yin and yang; the beams are carved with sacred objects (dragons, unicorns, turtles and phoenixes), while the garden has many natural green trees such as porcelain trees, fish poison trees, duoi trees and a fresh water well called Jade Gem.
 The temple has two fish poison trees, both about 700 years old.
 Currently, there is a project to build a cable car that will connect the island to the mainland.